 Grant Award Details

-Developing engineered autologous leukemia vaccines to target residual leukemic stem cells
+To enable an FDA pre-IND meeting for an engineered autologous leukemia vaccine to target residual leukemic stem cells

 Grant Application Details